roeegilron/BioSemiUSBtrigger/README.md

 `sp.findSerialPortName(); % for troubleshooting if not connecting properly`

-Note, if very fast (sub milisecond) and accurate serial port latency is important consider implementing [this interface](http://apps.usd.edu/coglab/psyc770/IO64.html) (pc only) to open serial port.
+Note, if very fast (sub milisecond) serial port latency is important consider implementing [this interface](http://apps.usd.edu/coglab/psyc770/IO64.html) (pc only) to open serial port.